-As a result, being guarded by JCG, the salvage barge came alongside the K9 seawall, and lots of dump trucks carried out stones from that salvage barge to the truck yard.
+As a result, guarded by JCG, the salvage barge came alongside the K9 seawall, and lots of dump trucks carried out stones from that salvage barge to the truck yard.

 The rock reef teeming with small fish must have been landfilled already.
 What happened to the fish…?